Proprioception & Body Awareness

 • Yoga for kids

-• Animal imitation (crawl like a bear, jump like a kangaroo etc.)
+• Animal imitation (crawling like a bear, jumping like a kangaroo, etc.)

 • Jumping on a trampoline

-• Body picture (draw around your child’s body on a big sheet and paint it later together with your child, including eyes, nose, mouth, clothes and so on)
+• Body picture (draw around your child's body on a big sheet and paint it later with your child, including eyes, nose, mouth, clothes, etc.)

 • Pillow fight